trakerr-com/trakerr-javascript/README.md

 ```

 ### Option-1: Handle exceptions with a global handler
 Calling handleExceptions will send any following error to Trakerr using the onerror handler.
-If you are calling this from the browser, you may need to handle any exceptions you encounter yourself, as we only send the event to trakerr.
-If you are not, read about handleException's shouldDie flag.
+If you are calling this from the browser, the shouldDie flag is not relevent to you; and this will catch all unhandled thrown errors.
+If you are not calling the library from the browser, read about handleException's shouldDie flag.

 ```javascript
 // Option-1: Add a global exception handler,